MicrosoftDocs/learn/learn-pr/iot/your-first-iot-central-app/includes/2-create-a-device-template.md

 States are important, they let the operator know what is going on.
 A state in IoT Central is a name associated with any number of values.
 In addition, you get to choose a color to associate with each value, which can make identifying what is going on (in particular, changes in state), much easier to identify in a visual display.
 It is easy to see why color is important, for example a "go" state might be a green color, a "failed" state a red or darker color, and so on.

-1. Use the **Measurements** options to add a state for the truck's refrigerated contents: one of empty, full, and melting.
+1. Use the **Measurements** options to add a state for the truck's refrigerated contents: one of _empty_, _full_, and _melting_.

 ![Create contents state for the simulated device](../media/refrigerated-trucks-contents.png)

 2. To add some uncertainty to our simulation, let's add a failure state for the cooling system, in addition to whether the system is on or off.
-If the cooling system fails, as you will see in the next module, the chances of the contents melting increase considerably!
-Add on, off and failed entries for a cooling system.
+If the cooling system fails, as you will see in the following units, the chances of the contents melting increase considerably!
+Add _on_, _off_ and _failed_ entries for a cooling system.

 ![Create cooling system state for the simulated device](../media/refrigerated-trucks-cooling.png)